Breaking ActiveCouch in Fun and Inventive Ways

 I've also added a :datetime attribute type that defaults to Time.now.

-It's now possible to set a default value which is a calculation to be lazily executed ie it'll be worked out when the instance comes into existence rather than when the class is declared.
-You can do this be setting the default value to a proc (or anything else that responds_to?(:call)).
+You can now set a default value that's lazily evaluated — computed when the instance is created rather than when the class is declared.
+Just set the default to a proc (or anything that responds_to?(:call)):

 class Egg < ActiveCouch::Base